AustinErickson/relativistic_ray_tracer/README.txt

 # relativistic_ray_tracer

+Disclaimer: This code is incomplete and contains bugs

 This project is an undergraduate thesis advised by Kathryn Z. Hadley, submitted to the Department of Physics at Oregon State University in partial fulfillment of the requirements for the degree BS in Physics.